Getting Started

 When working on a project with a team, you'll want to update your working copy to receive any changes made by other developers on the project since your last update.
 Use the

-| menu item to bring your working copy in sync with the latest revision in the repository.While updating you'll see TortoiseSVN's Update window that will show you which files of your solution are need to be updated.
+| menu item to bring your working copy in sync with the latest revision in the repository.While updating you'll see TortoiseSVN's Update window that will show you which files of your solution have been updated.

 Make changes